Twenty four former Spirit AeroSystems employees are currently part of a class-action suit accusing their previous employer of age discrimination.

 - Resumes with workers 64 to 66 years of age received almost half as many callbacks as those in the 29 to 31 age group

 Have You Been The Subject of Age Discrimination?

 The Los Angeles age discrimination attorneys at Broslavsky & Weinman, LLP are dedicated to protecting employees against discrimination and will pursue all available legal remedies to ensure that you are compensated for your losses.

-If you you have been fired, demoted, or offered inferior pay and benefits because of your age, our Los Angeles discrimination attorneys at Broslavsky & Weinman can help.
+If you have been fired, demoted or offered inferior pay and benefits because of your age, our Los Angeles discrimination attorneys at Broslavsky & Weinman can help.
 To arrange for a free confidential consultation, we welcome you to call (310) 575-2550.